BalliAsghar/keep-GitHub-Streak/README.md

-Add a new task in the database to store passwords in a secure format
+This commit updates the Nginx web server to version 1.10.